dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 We say that a type `T` is **potentially nullable** if `T` is not non-nullable.
 Note that this is different from saying that `T` is nullable.
 For example, a type variable `X extends Object?` is a type which is potentially nullable but not nullable.
-Note that `T*` is always potentially nullable by this definition.
+Note that `T*` is potentially nullable by this definition if `T` is potentially nullable.

 We say that a type `T` is **potentially non-nullable** if `T` is not nullable.
 Note that this is different from saying that `T` is non-nullable.
 For example,